jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

 When you start on your refactoring journey, you'll be like a kindergartner, able to do some simple things with just a pencil and eraser (Rename and Extract).
 Then you learn how to stay inside the lines with Compose, and draw pictures that make sense, that aren't just a bunch of scratches and squiggles.
 This is how you start.

 But there's also a very important rule that you should remember.
 It's the one about sticking with your buddies.
 That's about team.
 Always work with your team when you refactor.

 And make the code part of it.
-The code is a person, too, you know.
+In a way, the code is its own person, too, you know.
 In fact, if you all pour yourselves into it, the code is _all_ of you.
 Those are your collective thoughts and your collective words.

 The code is _your_ story.
 Own it, and stick with it.

 > So it's still true, no matter how old you are—when you go out into the world, it is best to hold hands and stick together. —Robert  Fulghum